Ondsel-Development/Ondsel-Lens-Addon/README.md

 This FreeCAD addon provides a convenient way to upload designs to [Lens](https://lens.ondsel.com), a cloud service by Ondsel, designed to publicly share and manipulate FreeCAD projects.

 ## Installation

 The Ondsel Lens addon is already installed by default in [Ondsel ES](https://ondsel.com/download/).
 For FreeCAD, the Ondsel Lens addon is available through the FreeCAD Addon Manager.

 Open the Addon manager.
 Find in the list 'Ondsel-Lens' and install it.
 The installation will require restarting FreeCAD.

-You should see the Ondsel Addon shown as a new MDI tab.
-If it doesn't appear, right-click on the toolbar area and toggle the visibility of the 'Ondsel Lens'.
+You should see the Ondsel Addon in its own tab besides Start.
+If it doesn't appear, you can click the yellow or orange Ondsel button or you can type Ctrl-L.

 <!-- ![image](https://github.com/Ondsel-Development/Ondsel-Lens/assets/538057/766b7cd7-5c0a-409b-9135-940be8b2fe54)-->
 ![image](https://github.com/user-attachments/assets/7cc30135-4b7f-4bc3-9cfc-d7ce78621ba6)

 ## Dependencies

 The addon requires a couple of additional Python dependencies that should be installed automatically by the FreeCAD addon manager.